randomnoun/bookcase-ops/README.md

 It mostly exists because we're now using Kubernetes at work and I feel I now need to burden myself with configuring and running this on my home servers as well.

+Looking over my notes, this took about 4 weekends, spread over about 4 months, so hopefully this will save me / others having to go through all this again when I next have to upgrade all this shit.

 # What's in the box ?

 Okay so what you've got is: